seL4/microkit/docs/manual.md

 The `id` is passed to the PD in the `notified` and `protected` entry points.
 The `id` should be passed to the `microkit_notify` and `microkit_ppcall` functions.

+## `domain_schedule` (experimental)

+The `domain_schedule` element has has a list of up to 256 `domain` child elements.
+Each child specifies a particular timeslice in the domain schedule and the order of the child elements specifies the order in which the timeslices will be scheduled.
+A domain may be named more than once in the schedule, in which case the domain will have multiple timeslices in the schedule.

+The `domain` element has the following attributes:

+* `name`: Name of the domain.
+* `length`: Length of time the domain will run each time it is active, in milliseconds.

+The `name` attribute of each `domain` element can be referenced in the `domain` attribute of a `protection_domain` element.

+The `domain_schedule` element is only valid if the using one of the domain configs (`release_domains`, `debug_domains`).

 # Board Support Packages {#bsps}